spotaws/vstruct/README.md

   * The floating point code was contributed by Peter Cawley ("corsix") on lua-l, as was support for Lua 5.2.
   * sanooj, from #lua on freenode, has done so much testing and bug reporting that at this point he's practically a co-author; the 'struct-test-gen' module in test/ is his work, and has aided in detected many bugs.
   * The overall library design and interface are the result of much discussion with rici, sanooj, Keffo, snogglethorpe, Spark, kozure, Vornicus, McMartin, and probably several others I've forgotten about on IRC (#lua on freenode and #code on nightstar).
-  * Lua 5.3 compatibility was contributed by deepakjois
+  * Lua 5.3 compatibility, and LuaRocks support, was contributed by deepakjois
   * Finally, without Looking Glass Studios to make System Shock, and Team TSSHP (in particular Jim "hairyjim" Cameron) to reverse engineer it, I wouldn't have had a reason to write this library in the first place.